iyi-alam/lidar-fault-simulation/readme.md

 A collection of **LiDAR point cloud corruption / fault simulation utilities** for generating degraded LiDAR data under sensor faults and adverse conditions.
 The goal of this repository is to help you **stress-test perception pipelines** (detection, tracking, mapping, segmentation) by injecting realistic and controllable failure modes into point clouds.

-This repo is organized as a set of standalone simulators/scripts (rather than a packaged Python library).
+This repo is organized as a set of standalone simulators/scripts.
 Many components are designed to work with **nuScenes** via `nuscenes-devkit`.

----

-## Features (high-level)

-This repository includes multiple fault families (directory names reflect the focus area):

-- **Weather / atmospheric effects**: fog/rain/snow/dust simulation
-- **Noise injection**:
-  - *Scene-level* noise corruption (affects the full point cloud)
-  - *Object-level* noise corruption (affects points associated with objects)
-- **Other fault modules** (present as directories; see structure below):
-  - Cross-talk simulation
-  - Density simulation
-  - Object failure / transforms
-  - Noise corruption suites

-> Note: Each module may have its own assumptions about input format (nuScenes sweeps vs general point cloud arrays) and output artifacts.
-See module READMEs/scripts for exact details.

 ---